-Generally, levels of cesium in the body are inferred from measurements of urine samples using direct gamma spectrometry (ICRP Publication 54, 1988).
+Generally, levels of cesium in the body are inferred from measurements of urine samples using direct gamma spectrometry.
 Because of the presence of the gamma-emitting barium daughter product, a technique called whole-body counting may also be used; this test relies on detection of gamma photon energy.
 Skin contamination can be measured directly using a variety of portable instruments.
-Other techniques that may be used include the taking of blood or fecal samples, then measuring the level of cesium.
+Other techniques that may be used include taking blood or fecal samples, then measuring the level of cesium.